Degrager/Drop/README.md

 2. Open `Drop.xcodeproj` in Xcode 16 or later.
 3. Build and run the `Drop` scheme (Release configuration recommended for normal use).

-Drop downloads its own copies of yt-dlp and ffmpeg into Application Support on first launch — no need to install them separately via Homebrew or otherwise.

 ## Updates

 Drop can update itself.
-Open the Tools panel in the sidebar and use the **Update** row next to "Drop" to check for and install the latest version directly from this repository's [Releases](https://github.com/Degrager/Drop/releases) — no need to redownload manually.
+Click Check For Updates in the sidebar and it will automatically install the latest version directly from this repository's [Releases](https://github.com/Degrager/Drop/releases) — no need to redownload manually.

 ## License